the-grid/finitedomain/docs/dsl.docs.md

 A reifier is a constraint that reflects the state of a constraint between two or more variables, rather than enforcing the actual constraint.

-Keep in mind that the reifier does act as a constraint once the result is resolved.
+Keep in mind that the reifier does act as a constraint once the outcome is determined.
 So if an `==?` reifier has a result that solves to `0`, the reifier will enforce the opposite of `==?` to the arguments.

 The reifiers all end with a question mark, even the ones that take a list.